harrypujols/vim/README.md

 - Run `npm install`
 - Then `gulp`

-The .vimrc file should go where it should be.
+~The .vimrc file should go where it should be.~
+TODO work on the placement of the file

 ## after deploying
 - Install plugins `vim +PluginInstall`